|

 partially blocks the air flow into the refrigerator compartment, preventing

+the refrigerator compartment from getting as cold as the freezer compartment.
 When frost builds up on the coils of the evaporator, the defrost cycle comes

 on, heating the coils to melt the frost.
 The water evaporates or is drained

+away to the drain pan.
 Always unplug the refrigerator before making any repairs.
 Then wait about

 an hour before plugging it back in, to reduce the start-up strain on the compressor.
+If you are replacing a door gasket, you'll need to know the make and model

 of the refrigerator.
 Many different types of door gaskets are available, and